a-b-street/abstreet/docs/design/biking.md

 - keep existing driving code almost entirely as is.
 	= Vehicle bike type with super slow speed, modify driving lookahead to use the cap speed.
 	= no BikeID, just a bit in Car for is_bike.
-	- spawn param to decide if a trip without an owned car will instead bike
-	- walking state can own the 'parking/unparking' state.
+	= spawn param to decide if a trip without an owned car will instead bike = walking state can own the 'parking/unparking' state.
+	- make sure biking from border works, needs an extra bit i think
 	- need a new DrivingGoal, simpler than ParkNear.
 	- entirely new render code, but the same DrawCarInput (plus is_bike bit). that part shouldn't matter, right?
+	- render peds doing bike prep differently
 	- lastly: rename.
 Car -> Vehicle?
 Vehicle -> VehicleParams?
 DrivingSim -> QueuedSim?

 	- etc